google/WebFundamentals/src/content/en/updates/2017/03/performant-expand-and-collapse.md

     }

-Until that changes, while you *can* use JavaScript-based libraries to do the animation, you might find that you get more reliable performance by baking out a CSS animation and using that instead.
+Until that changes, while you *can* use JavaScript-based libraries to do the animation, you might find that you get more reliable performance by baking a CSS animation and using that instead.
 Equally, if your app already relies on JavaScript for its animations you may be better served by being at least consistent with your existing codebase.